Edward Lee, 1st Earl of Lichfield

 Edward Henry Lee, 1st Earl of Lichfield (4 February 1663 – 14 July 1716) was an English peer, the son of a baronet, who at 14 years of age married one of the illegitimate daughters of King Charles II, Charlotte Lee, prior to which he was made Earl of Lichfield.
 They had a large family; Lady Lichfield bore him 18 children.
 He was a staunch Tory and followed James II to Rochester, Kent after the king's escape from Whitehall in December 1688.
 His subsidiary titles were Viscount Quarendon and Baron Spelsbury.

 Biography

 Early life

 Edward Lee was the son of Sir Francis Henry Lee, 4th Baronet of Quarendon and his wife Lady Elizabeth Pope, daughter of Thomas Pope, 2nd Earl of Downe, who was later third wife of Robert Bertie, 3rd Earl of Lindsey.
-Through his mothers remarriage he gained two half-siblings Charles Bertie and Elizabeth.
+After his mothers remarriage, Edward gained two half-siblings, Charles and Elizabeth Bertie.
 His great grandfather, Henry Lee, was the cousin and heir of Henry Lee of Ditchley.
 His father's half-brother was the libertine-poet the Earl of Rochester who took a great interest in his young relative and helped to bring about his betrothal to the daughter of the king.

 In his youth, he was considered to be kind, charming, strong, intelligent as well as arrogant because of his position in the peerage and to his status as a royal son-in-law to the king.